dvdr998/llm-metrics-dashboard/README.md

 - Thinking through how LLM usage metrics can be tracked in both mock and optional real API workflows

 The project is intentionally kept honest and lightweight.
 It is not production-ready, but it demonstrates the foundation of an LLM metrics dashboard that can be extended later.

+## License and Usage

+Copyright (c) 2026 Vamshidhar Reddy Devulapally.
+All rights reserved.

+This project is shared publicly as a portfolio and learning project.
+You may view the code for review purposes, but you may not copy, modify, distribute, or reuse this project without written permission from the author.